Chris Farley: 1990 - 1995: Saturday Night Live

-Film career
+1992 - 1997: Film career

-During his time on SNL, Farley appeared in the comedy films Wayne's World, Coneheads, Airheads, and had an uncredited role in Billy Madison.
+During his time on SNL, Farley appeared in the comedy films Wayne's World, Wayne's World 2, Coneheads, Airheads, and had an uncredited role in Billy Madison.
 He also appeared in the music video for the Red Hot Chili Peppers single "Soul to Squeeze", which was featured on the soundtrack to Coneheads.

 After Farley and most of his fellow cast members were released from their contracts at Saturday Night Live following the 1994–95 season, Farley began focusing on his film career.
 In his first two major films, Tommy Boy and Black Sheep, he starred with SNL colleague and close friend David Spade.
 These were a success at the domestic box office, earning around $32 million each and gaining a large cult following on home video.
 The two films established Farley as a relatively bankable star, and he was given the title role of Beverly Hills Ninja, which finished in first place at the box office on its opening weekend.

 Farley was particularly dissatisfied with Black Sheep, an attempt by the studio to recapture the chemistry in Tommy Boy, and which was only 60 pages into the script when the project was green-lit.
 As a result, he relapsed on the night of the premiere, which required further rehab before he could begin work on Beverly Hills Ninja.
-After his death on December 18, 1997, his final completed films, Almost Heroes and Dirty Work, were released in May and June 1998, respectively.
+His final completed films — Almost Heroes and Dirty Work — were posthumously released in May and June 1998, respectively.